songjun-wu/eco_iso_sylka/README.rst

 -----------

 Please, acknowledge the use of |ech2o|-iso by citing:

-- Kuppel, S., Tetzlaff, D., Maneta, M. P., and Soulsby, C. (in review).
-EcH2O-iso 1.0: Water isotopes and age tracking in a process-based, distributed ecohydrological model.
-Geoscientific Model Development Discussions, 25.
+- Kuppel, S., Tetzlaff, D., Maneta, M. P., and Soulsby, C. (2018). |ech2o|-iso 1.0: Water isotopes and age tracking in a process-based, distributed ecohydrological model, Geosci.
+Model Dev.
+Discuss., `<https://doi.org/10.5194/gmd-2018-25>`_, *in review for Geosci.
+Model Dev.*.

 Further references (and useful reads!):
 - Kuppel, S., Tetzlaff, D., Maneta, M. P., and Soulsby, C. (2018).
 What can we learn from multi-data calibration of a process-based ecohydrological model?.
 Environmental Modelling & Software, 101, 301–316.